Walgreen to buy stake in AmerisourceBergen, Cardinal loses out

 “If you run more product through your network, the more you can scale the assets, the more you can scale costs, and the more bargaining power you have,” said Vishnu Lekraj, an analyst at Morningstar.

-Walgreen, the largest U.S. drugstore chain, will use AmerisourceBergen’s network to start daily distribution of drugs.
-Previously Walgreen used its own employees, transportation and warehouses to ship products on a daily basis and used an outside company like AmerisourceBergen weekly.
+Walgreen will use AmerisourceBergen’s network to start daily distribution of most or all generics.
+Previously Walgreen used its own employees, transportation and warehouses to ship on a weekly basis and used Cardinal Health on a daily basis for some drugs.

 Walgreen and Alliance Boots have the right to buy up to 23 percent of AmerisourceBergen, starting with a 7 percent stake on the open market, now valued at about $800 million.
 Walgreen and Alliance Boots also received warrants exercisable for 16 percent equity in Amerisource.
 The first tranche, an 8 percent stake, can be exercised at a strike price of $51.50 in March of 2016.